 Upon her son’s graduation from high school, Karen was introduced to screenwriting and promptly moved to Los Angeles, where she enrolled in writing courses at UCLA.

 Karen served for several years as in-house editor for author Steve Allen, wrote screenplays for various production companies, including Nickelodeon, and ghost-wrote a travel book for the Auto Association of Great Britain.
 She worked with Dove Audio, Inc., abridging books for recording, and was an instructor for the American Film Institute’s scriptwriters’ program.
 She also wrote the official bio of Richard Pryor, which appears on his website.

 Karen has earned the distinction of Advanced Toastmaster Bronze and Competent Leader in Toastmasters International and published an article in their magazine, The Toastmaster.
-She has published six books and is currently finishing the third and final installment of her romance series.
+She has published seven books, including a three-book romance series.

 Now retired, Karen lives in Henderson, Nevada, although she spends considerable time in Los Angeles with her son and her granddaughter, the joy of her life.
 Karen is also proud to serve on the Board of the Foster Your Dream organization, whose mission is to help foster children feel special by arranging activities they might otherwise never experience.